EntityGraphQL/EntityGraphQL/README.md

 }
 ```

-As mentioned, EQL just compiles to .NET LINQ functions (IQueryable extension methods - Where() and friends) so you could use this with any ORMs/LinqProviders or libraries but it currently is only tested against EntityFramework Core 1.1.
+As mentioned, EQL compiles to .NET LINQ expressions (IQueryable extension methods - Where() and friends) so you could use this with any ORMs/LinqProviders or libraries but it currently is only tested against EntityFramework Core 2.0.

 ### Supported GraphQL features
 - Fields - the core part, select the fields you want returned, including selecting the fields of sub-objects in the object graph
 - Aliases (`{ cheapProperties: properties.where(cost < 100) { id, name } }`)
 - Arguments
-  - By default `` generates a non-pural field for any type with a public `Id` property
+  - By default `SchemaBuilder.FromObject<TType>()` generates a non-pural field for any type with a public `Id` property.
+With the argument name of `id`
-  - See `schemaProvider.AddField("name", paramTypes, selectionExpression, "description");` in Customizing the schema below
+  - See `schemaProvider.AddField("name", paramTypes, selectionExpression, "description");` in "Customizing the schema" below

 ### Supported LINQ methods (non-GraphQL compatible)
 - `array.where(filter)`